IATA Cuts Airline Profit Forecast

 It said that several factors had prevented a bigger downgrade including the avoidance of the eurozone crisis getting significantly worse and the improvement in the US economy.

-It also cited the cargo market stabilizing and the slower than expected expansion in capacity which would have reduced profits.
+It also cited the cargo market stabilising and the slower than expected expansion in capacity which would have reduced profits.

 Tony Tyler, IATA’s director general said: "2012 continues to be a challenging year for airlines.
 The risk of a worsening eurozone crisis has been replaced by an equally toxic risk – rising oil prices.